Braveenan/Deep-Learning-for-Sequence-to-Sequence-Models/README.md

 ## Contact

 If you have questions or need assistance during the workshop, you can reach out to us by creating a GitHub discussion or by contacting us at braveenans.22@cse.mrt.ac.lk.

+## Authors

+- Dr Uthayasanker Thayasivam - NLP Researcher & Senior Lecturer at the Department of Computer Science & Engineering, University of Moratuwa, Sri Lanka
+- Mr. Sritharan Braveenan - Post-graduate student at the Department of Computer Science & Engineering, University of Moratuwa, Sri Lanka